yannvr/yield-pilot/docs/public/milestone-1.md

 *   Supporting more complex, multi-step strategies like leveraged looping.
 *   Continuously refining the CLI experience and data visualizations.

-Stay tuned for more updates as we continue to build EigenPilot into the most insightful and transparent DeFi co-pilot available!
+Stay tuned for more updates as we continue to build YieldPilot into the most insightful and transparent DeFi co-pilot available!